waqasmalikwebs/files/web-hosting-system/gpt.md

+# I am planning to for a web hosting company, and i will setup dockerized environments for each user on server.

 That sounds like an interesting and scalable project!
 Setting up Dockerized environments for each user on a web hosting platform can offer isolation, security, and scalability.
 Here's a roadmap and key considerations for setting up a Dockerized web hosting solution:

 ### 1. **Understand Your Hosting Model**